-As a third-generation, family-owned business, we’ve been at the front and center of the furniture industry for years.
+As a third-generation, family-owned business, we’ve been at the front and center of the high-end furniture industry for years.
 We’ve seen it all, so we want to help our customers understand some of the recent shifts and what we’re doing to address the residual effects of the global pandemic.
 Join Green Front President Den Cralle as he explains some of the industry’s challenges, how Green Front has pivoted to meet them, and what customers can expect moving forward.
 We’re hoping that, through this conversation with Den, we can shed some light on how we’re working to keep things running smoothly here at Green Front, while also maintaining realistic expectations in these unprecedented times.
 Most importantly, we’re hoping that we can help you plan for your own needs.

 So, will that sectional ever ship?
 Yes—but you might just have to wait a little longer!
 Read on for more insight into the furniture industry, a preview of our newest manufacturers, and a teaser for the style trends you’ll see taking hold in 2022.